luizmanke/forgotify/libs/database-tools/README.md

 make build
 ```

-Run Python within the docker image with its database:
+Run bash within the docker image with its database:

 ```sh
 make shell